-Your Directors take pleasure in presenting the 10th Annual Report of the Companytogether with the audited financial statements for the year ended March 31 2018.
+Your Directors have immense pleasure in presenting the Twelfth Annual Report on thebusiness and operations of your Company along with the audited financial statements forthe financial year ended March 31 2020.

 |Profit attributable to || || || || |